Applications for the 2022 Nurse Residency Program are currently open:

 Attach the Supplemental Application:

-- Go to the UW Health online job search
+- Visit the UW Health Careers page and search Nurse Residency

 - Register, if you have not already created an account

-- Combine the supplemental application and unofficial transcripts into one (1) PDF document, and combine resume and goal statement in one (1) PDF document.
+- If possible, combine the Supplemental Application and unofficial transcripts into one (1) PDF document, and combine the resume and goal statement into one (1) PDF document.
+It is acceptable to attach the documents separately, if necessary.

 - Current Employees must apply internally via Oracle Cloud.
-Home access is available: https://homeaccess.uwhealth.org/
+Home access is available at https://homeaccess.uwhealth.org/

 Step 3: References

-If you are selected as a finalist for a Nurse Resident position, the next step will be checking references.
-At UW Health, reference checking is completed online, using the SkillSurvey reference checking service.
+If you are selected to moved forward in the recruitment process, the next step is checking professional references.
+At UW Health, reference checks are completed electronically via the SkillSurvey reference checking service.

 - Human Resources Recruitment will notify you, either via phone or e-mail, that we would like to begin checking your references.

-- You will need to enter the e-mail addresses, including name, title, name of organization of four (4) references.
-Two (2) – three (3) references should be from clinical nursing faculty and one (1) – two (2) from either a clinical nurse manager, preceptor or supervisor of past/current employment.
-If unable to enter this information within 48 hours of receipt of the initial email, please contact Human Resources at (608) 263-6500.
+- You will need to enter the e-mail addresses, contact name, title, phone number and organization of four (4) professional references.
+Two (2) – three (3) references should be from clinical instructors and one (1) – two (2) references from either a clinical nurse manager, preceptor, or supervisor of past/current employment.
+If unable to enter this information within 48 hours of receipt of the initial email, please contact your Nurse Recruiter or Recruitment Specialist.

 - Each of your references will receive an e-mail from SkillSurvey directing them to complete a confidential online survey regarding your past clinical/work performance.